Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

          sudo ln -s $(which git-lfs) $(xcode-select -p)/usr/bin/git-lfs
          ```

       - If the previous step failed with `ln: git-lfs: Operation not permitted`, your macOS version has [System Integrity Protection (SIP)](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) enabled and configured to protect the Git executable shipped with Xcode toolchain.
+There are several options to resolve:
-Use your security judgment or consult with your enterprise administrators, then temporarily disable SIP before reattempting to run the code above if this is acceptable for you, following instructions in the official article [Disabling and Enabling System Integrity Protection | Apple Developer Documentation](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
-Alternatively, you may prefer to use CocoaPods instead.
+         - Use your security judgment or consult with your enterprise administrators, then temporarily disable SIP before reattempting to run the code above if this is acceptable for you, following instructions in the official article [Disabling and Enabling System Integrity Protection | Apple Developer Documentation](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).
+         - Switch to using your system Git.
+            - When you encounter error that says "Package Resolution Failed", dismiss with "Add Anyway".
+This will add a partially configured package dependency.
+            - If Xcode Command Line Tools is never installed on your machine, install it first [following instructions from Apple Developer website](https://developer.apple.com/library/archive/technotes/tn2339/_index.html).
+            - Run the following command from Terminal, from the directory where your .xcodeproj is located, as appropriate for your project.
+It will resolve the package through your system Git.
+Your system Git should already have Git LFS configured, as mentioned in Prerequisites section.

+              ```
+              xcodebuild -scmProvider system -resolvePackageDependencies
+              ```

+              > **Note**: You can also add `-project`, `-workspace`, and `-scheme` arguments as appropriate to target your development setup.
+Refer to the [xcodebuild (Command Line Tools) FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html) and `-help` section.

+            - If the command above ran successfully, your project should be able to successfully resolve the dependency from Xcode as well.
+         - Alternatively, you may prefer to use CocoaPods instead.
 This issue has been [reported to Apple](https://github.com/apple/swift-package-manager/issues/5351) and we are awaiting resolution.

 1. [Refer to the API reference documentation](#api-reference-documentation) to learn more about our SDK APIs.